Skip to main content

 Staff

-Daphne Bikker studied Product Design at the Academy of Art and Design in Arnhem while learning the craft of traditional shoe making.
-After successfully completing her BA degree, Daphne moved to London to study for her MA in Footwear Design at the London College of Fashion.
-Soon after receiving a distinction for her MA collection she moved to China to work as a designer for United Nude.
+Daphne Bikker is a Lecturer on the course, working across multiple year groups, with a focus on final year conceptual and creative development.
+She is a skilled maker, and visionary footwear designer.
+She studied her BA Product Design at the Academy of Art and Design in Arnhem while learning the craft of traditional shoe making.
+After successfully completing her degree, Daphne moved to London to study for her MA in Footwear Design at the London College of Fashion.
+Soon after receiving a distinction for her MA collection, she worked in China as designer for United Nude.
 Her work embraced modern technology such as 3D printing and unconventional materials such as carbon fiber.
-While at United Nude Daphne has worked together with artist from different disciplines such as architects, fashion designers and performers.
-After 5 years of building the range and managing the design team in China, Daphne moved back to London and worked on her eponymous formal men's shoe brand combining traditional shoe making with contemporary techniques.
-She set up a workshop in London with industrial machinery where she handmade her samples.
-After a stint in Italy Daphne moved back to London as a Lecturer on the BA Footwear Product Design and Innovation course.
+While at United Nude Daphne collaborated with artist, architects, fashion designers and performers.
+After 5 years of building the range and managing the design team in China, Daphne moved back to London and set up her eponymous formal men's shoe brand combining traditional shoe making with contemporary techniques.

 Dai Rees is programme director for the design and craft courses.
 He is an artist, designer, curator and academic.
 He launched his eponymous fashion label in the Nineties, showing collections at London Fashion Week and selling to some of the most famous boutiques in the world.
 His work is held in major public and private collections including at the V&A in London and the MET in New York.